The Solemnity of All Saints and All Souls’ Day

 Thursday at 5:30 pm (Vigil Mass fulfills Obligation) and Friday at 7:00 am

 Saturday November 2nd is the Commemoration of All the Faithful Departed (All Souls’ Day).

 All Souls Day Mass is at 7:30 am on November 2.

-This year we continue our tradition of inviting all parishioners to honor deceased loved ones by bringing photographs, mementos and fresh flowers which will be placed near the altar throughout the month of November.
+We continue our tradition of inviting all parishioners to honor deceased loved ones by bringing photographs, mementos and fresh flowers which will be placed near throughout the month of November.

 What to bring:

 A framed photograph of a loved one (maximum size 8x10”) (Please mark the back of the photo with your name and phone number)

 Items that represent loved ones (e.g. their rosary, Bible, toy, item from favorite sports team, sewing items, musical instrument)